-'Consumers now look for signs of certification and assurance, such as quality, safety and environmental management systems,' he explains.
-'These might include an organization's general approach such as a "green lead", the use of biofuels, or product stewardship.
-It might equally include a specific sector chain of custody initiatives such as the Forest Stewardship Council Certification, the Waste Electrical and Electronic Equipment Directive or the National Packaging Covenant.'
+"Consumers now look for signs of certification and assurance, such as quality, safety and environmental management systems," he explains.

+"These might include an organisation's general approach such as a 'green lead', the use of biofuels, or product stewardship."

+"It might equally include specific sector chain of custody initiatives such as the Forest Stewardship Council Certification, the Waste Electrical and Electronic Equipment Directive or the National Packaging Covenant."

-Alice Woodhead sees emergent thinking within organizations looking to engage with social and environmental auditing, transparency, equitable distribution of wealth and knowledge and corporate responsibility.
+Alice Woodhead sees emergent thinking within organisations looking to engage with social and environmental auditing, transparency, equitable distribution of wealth and knowledge and corporate responsibility.

-'The change has come about in part because of the need to connect with the "conscientious consumer",' she observes.
-'Finding a common language between competing needs and agendas within the supply chain is the next challenge.'
+"The change has come about in part because of the need to connect with the 'conscientious consumer'," she observes.

+"Finding a common language between competing needs and agendas within the supply chain is the next challenge."

-Maurice Sinclair maintains that there's a huge opportunity for Australia to use its wealth and technology to restructure its economy with a view to staying prosperous while using energy more cleverly and reducing waste and land use.
+Maurice Sinclair maintains there's a huge opportunity for Australia to use its wealth and technology to restructure our economy with a view to staying prosperous while using energy more cleverly and reducing waste and land use.

-'The big dilemma facing developed nations is that, on one hand, we need to maintain the noble goal of sustaining Gaia or looking after Mother Earth and, on the other, we have to make sure that our companies are commercially viable,' he says.
-'Otherwise the effort required will be severely short changed by rationalists whose sole focus is shareholder wealth.'
+"The big dilemma facing developed nations is that on one hand we need to maintain the noble goal of sustaining Gaia or looking after Mother Earth and on the other we have to make sure that our companies are commercially viable," he says.

+"Otherwise the effort required will be severely short changed by rationalists whose sole focus is shareholder wealth."

-'Those that do position themselves early with the muscle, mass and collaboration skills will obviously be in the strongest position to maximize the opportunities as early adopters by incorporating the culture of sustainability as value into their business.'
+"Those that do position themselves early, with the muscle, mass and collaboration skills will obviously be in the strongest position to maximise the opportunities as early adopters by incorporating the culture of sustainability as value into their business."